Michael-zip/Phasmophobia-Ghost-Guide/README.md

 ## Moroi 👻

 ### Hunting
 - **Speed**: Speed varies with player sanity.
 Fastest at low sanity.
+3.7 meter per second if at 0% sanity.
 - **Sanity**: Hunts at 50% sanity.

 ### Strengths and Weaknesses